jmnaste/AI-Workflow-Automation/docs/development.md

 pip install -r auth/requirements.txt

 # If you want migrations at start (requires a running Postgres and DSN):
-# Startup migrations have been removed; use the manual SQL in auth/migrations and stamp Alembic if needed.
+# Startup migrations have been removed; use the manual SQL in auth/migrations.
+Alembic is no longer used or required.
 $env:DATABASE_URL="postgresql://app_system:PASS@localhost:5432/app_db"

 python -m app.start  # runs migrations if enabled, then starts Uvicorn